 One of the ways we were able to make a positive social impact was through the launch of our first CSR drive last year.
 In 2019 we partnered with HK’s Bring Me A Book Foundation.

 Separately, DVC’s Founding Chair, Daniel Fung SC founded an NGO in 2019 called Cambridge Global Conversations.
-This platform addresses and provides solutions for man’s greatest existential challenges including the climate crisis, the advent of AI (which could lead to the obsolescence of employment) resource scarcity and unchecked migration.
-The conversations are held via social media and through various global conferences and act as catalysts for change for a broad audience involving millions.
+This platform addresses and provides solutions for man’s greatest existential challenges.
+It includes the climate crisis, the advent of AI (which could lead to the obsolescence of employment) resource scarcity and unchecked migration.
+The conversations happen via social media and through various global conferences and act as catalysts for change for a broad audience involving millions.

 Where are we in the process of modernization of marketing and business development for barristers’ chambers?